 No matter what occasion you are celebrating, diamonds can be a big part of that moment and help create a lifetime of memories.
 Buying a diamond is often a new and daunting experience for many people.
 However, with the right education you can make this a more straightforward and simple process.

-1. Start With a Diamond Budget
+1. Buying a Diamond: Start With a Budget

 First, start with a budget.
 Find your desired engagement ring setting and use the remainder of your budget to find the right diamond to match the setting.